AionSystem/VERITAS/README.md

 1. In the responder dashboard, click **STP Seal** after exporting.
 2. The seal is generated via the STP API, creating a permanent ledger entry in the [SOVEREIGN-TRACE-PROTOCOL](https://github.com/AionSystem/SOVEREIGN-TRACE-PROTOCOL) GitHub repository.
 3. Download the STP file alongside your export to prove the dataset's existence and integrity at a specific moment in three civilizational time systems.

 ---

-## AI Photo Analysis

-VERITAS includes a simulation of the photo evidence scoring system.
-The actual implementation would use TensorFlow.js with a model trained on the open‑source xBD dataset (850,000 building polygons across 19 disaster types).
-The model would run entirely client-side, offline-capable, with a confidence gate (≥0.60) to prevent unreliable predictions from affecting DCI scores.

-**Why simulation?** The prototype demonstrates the architecture, formula, and confidence gate logic.
-The model itself is a plug‑and‑play component — any trained TensorFlow.js model can replace the simulation by updating the `runAiAnalysis()` function.
-This keeps the prototype lightweight and focused on the core innovation: the CERTUS Engine.

----